Humpy-JBRM/thumbnail/README.md

 ## Running on Docker

-	- make thumbnailer docker
+	- `docker build -t thumbnailer:latest .`

-	- docker run -p 8000:8000 thumbnailer:latest
+	- `docker run -p 8000:8000 thumbnailer:latest`

 and the thumbnailer will be running on http://localhost:8000.